Help is on the way!

 Medicare separates its mental health coverage primarily between Part B, which handles outpatient services like counseling sessions, and Part A, which covers inpatient care if you need to be hospitalized.
 This structure ensures that whether you need ongoing support for managing anxiety or more intensive care for a serious mental health episode, there are benefits available to help.
 Knowing which part of Medicare covers what service will help you find the right provider and get the care you deserve without unexpected financial stress.
 We’ll walk through what each part covers so you can feel confident in seeking the emotional support you need.

-Your Medicare Part B Mental Health Benefits
+What Your Medicare Part B Covers for Mental Health

 Medicare Part B is your key to outpatient mental health services.
 Think of it as your coverage for medical appointments that don’t require a hospital stay.
 This is a Medicare Part B covered service that helps pay for therapy and counseling to diagnose and treat conditions like depression and anxiety.
 It covers visits with providers like psychiatrists, clinical psychologists, and clinical social workers.
 This means you can seek professional help for your emotional well-being and have a significant portion of the cost covered, making consistent care much more accessible.